 Master of Science in Speech & Hearing Sciences - Tennessee State University

 Karen is a clinical speech-language pathologist and educator with SA Swallowing Services.
 She has a Master of Science degree in Speech and Hearing Sciences from Tennessee State University and a Doctor of Philosophy degree from Vanderbilt University.
 In addition, she has a Tennessee Professional Teacher license.
 Karen’s work experience includes four years of clinical service in private long-term care facilities, six years in clinical and research positions at the Department of Veterans Administration Health Care System, and five years as an assistant professor of Communication Disorders and Sciences at Eastern Kentucky University.
 She holds the ASHA Certificate of Clinical Competence and is licensed to practice in Tennessee, Kentucky, and Georgia.
 Karen is a certified FEES trainer.

-Jamie is a clinical speech-language pathologist and educational supervisor with SA Swallowing Services.
-More recently, she has practiced as a traveling PRN clinician and holds licenses in four states.
-Early in her career, she provided speech and language services to school-aged children in public school settings, and, more recently, has transitioned to medical speech-language pathology.
-Primarily, working in nursing care facilities and hospitals, Jamie has developed unique specialties in assessment and treatment of dysphagia and tracheostomy/ventilator dependent patients.
-She holds ASHA Certificate of Clinical Competence and a Tennessee license and endorsement for endoscopy practice.
+Travis is a clinical speech-language pathologist and educational supervisor with SA Swallowing Services.
+More recently, he has practiced as a traveling PRN clinician in nursing care facilities.
+He holds ASHA Certificate of Clinical Competence and a Tennessee license and endorsement for endoscopy practice.

 William Irwin, Ph.D., CCC-SLP , Speech-Language Pathologist

 Master in Speech-Language Pathology - University of North Carolina